ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

             <img src="/img/ena_tutorial/Step1_register_study_picb.png" height="400" class="rounded">
             </div>
             <br>
             <li>Enter the details of the project, by copy and paste from the metadata template.
 Asterisks (*) denote mandatory fields.
 The 'Release date' is the date that the record will become publicly available.
 This can be updated later, so if you are unsure on a precise date, you can provide an estimated date (maximum 2 years forward in time).
-You will get a notification email from ENA, a few weeks ahead, that your data is about to become public.</li>
+You will get a notification email from ENA, a few weeks prior to the release date, that your data is about to become public.</li>
             <li>In our example case this is repeated twice, once for the genomic sequencing data and once for the assembly data.
 The umbrella study needs to be submitted using a different method, as described in <b>Umbrella submission (programmatic)</b> below.</li>
             <br>
             <div class="text-center">